wochatme/PuttyGPT/askrob/build.md

 git clone https://github.com/wochatme/PuttyGPT.git
 ```

-Git will create a folder called "puttyGPT" in c:\gpt.
-Use any text editor you like to edit c:\gpt\puttyGPT\windows\CMakeLists.txt.
-Search "add_executable(putty", and it should in line 99 or nearby.
-You can see the below texts:
+Git will create a folder called "PuttyGPT" in c:\gpt.
+Use any text editor you like to open c:\gpt\PuttyGPT\windows\CMakeLists.txt.
+Search "add_executable(puttygpt", you can see the below texts:
 ```
 add_executable(puttygpt
-  window.c
+  window_gpt.c
   putty.c
   help.c
   putty.rc)